BuildingSync/schema/proposals/2021/Add TotalCommonConditionedAboveGradeWallArea.md

-# Add DemisingAboveGradeWallArea
+# Add TotalCommonConditionedAboveGradeWallArea

 ## Overview

-This proposal is to add the `DemisingAboveGradeWallArea` child element to the `Building` element.
-Demising wall is defined as the envelope for spaces adjacent to unenclosed spaces.
-The added element captures the amount of "exterior / semi-exterior" wall area of a building that separates conditioned space from unconditioned space.
+This proposal is to add the `TotalCommonConditionedAboveGradeWallArea` child element under the `Building` element.
+This captures the total area of the above grade wall common with other conditioned buildings.

 ## Justification

-Audit Template Tool defines demising wall as (internal) partition that separates tenant spaces from common areas.
-However, we adopt the definition of demising wall in the ASHRAE Standard 90.1-2010 Performance Rating Method Reference Manual, as described above.
+Audit Template Tool defines demising wall as the total area of the above grade wall common with other conditioned buildings, as an overall building characteristic.
+However, the term demising wall has conflicting definition in other standards (such as interior partitions).
+To avoid ambiguity, we adopt the descriptive name `TotalCommonConditionedAboveGradeWallArea` instead of `DemisingAboveGradeWallArea`.

 ### UDFs
 Currently, this is conveyed in Audit template via: `/auc:BuildingSync/auc:Facilities/auc:Facility/auc:Sites/auc:Site/auc:Buildings/auc:Building/auc:UserDefinedFields/auc:UserDefinedField[auc:FieldName/text() = Demising Above Grade Wall Area]/auc:FieldValue`.
 Our proposal is that it would rather look like: